 Where did we stay while visiting Pantai Cenang?

 We have visited Langkawi many times.
 Therefore, we have stayed all over the place.
 For this particular visit we stayed at Casa Idaman Hotel.
 We don’t have a direct affiliation with this, or any, property on Langkawi.
 Therefore, in my honest opinion I can say that we enjoyed our stay there.
 The hotel is small, but ideally located about 200 meters from Pantai Cenang.
 It’s located on a quiet road that looks over some fields which is a nice break from Cenang’s busy main road.
 The rooms are new and it was clean while we were there.
 I would recommend this property for guests who want a clean, mid-range option that is quiet enough to get a solid night’s sleep.
 If you want something more luxurious, try shopping around.
 At the time of writing it had a score of 7.7/10 based on 18 verified guest reviews.

 How to find the cheapest rooms near Pantai Cenang?

 Based on our personal experience visiting Pantai Cenang on multiple occasions, it’s usually best to book WELL in advance.
 Since many of Langkawi’s hotels receive below average reviews, the good choices that are available tend to sell out.
-Large providers such as www.agoda.com and www.booking.com are a good place to start your search.
+A large providers such as www.agoda.com is a good place to start your search.
 If finding the most affordable room is your priority, try out a price comparison site such as www.hotelscombined.com.
 I have created links to their respective property lists for Langkawi to save you some time:

 Regardless of when you visit Langkawi and Pantai Cenang I hope that you have an excellent experience!
 Remember to capture at least one of Pantai Cenang’s famous sunsets.